William Robertson (urban missionary)

 William Robertson (1805–1882) was a Scottish minister of the Church of Scotland and a primary promoter of the 19th century concept of ragged schools and urban missions.
 The Robertson Memorial Mission in Edinburgh's Grassmarket is named after him.

 Life

-He was born in Eyemouth on the south-east Scottish coast on 28 July 1805 the third son of William Robert Robertson (1761–1833), a corn merchant in Eyemouth, and his wife Margaret Jameson of Alloa (1769–1805).
+He was born in Eyemouth, Scotland on 28 July 1805 the third son of Margaret Jameson of Alloa (1769–1805) one William Robert Robertson (1761–1833), a corn merchant in Eyemouth.
 His mother died a few days after his birth.
 He was christened on 10 August, a week after her death, and was then apparently sent to live with his mother's family in Alloa where he was then raised.